 Section 12-1-3.
-Potawatomi Tribal Policy of Self-Governm
+Potawatomi Tribal Policy of Self-Government.

-The Tribe is firmly committed to the principal of tribal self-g federal policy, tribal government provides a wide range of public : including general governmental services, the maintenance of p establishment of educational systems and programs, and the pr economic activities within the sovereign jurisdiction of the Tribe.
+The Tribe is firmly committed to the principal of tribal self-government.
+Consistent with federal policy, tribal government provides a wide range of public services on the Reservation, including general governmental services, the maintenance of peace and good order, the establishment of educational systems and programs, and the promotion and regulation of economic activities within the sovereign jurisdiction of the Tribe.